SOUTH DAKOTA

 (1856 - 1892), near Pickstown

-Located on the southern side of the dam.
-Only the chapel was spared from the damming of the river, which was restored in 1950 from original plans.
-This was the longest serving post on the Missouri River.
+Located on the southern side of the dam, on the west side of the Missouri River.
+This was the longest serving Army post on the Missouri River.
 Built to replace Fort Pierre (1).
 It became General Sully's base of operations against the Sioux in 1863 - 1865.
-During 1870 - 1872 the post was rebuilt at the present site, 1/4 mile from the original location and just downstream.
+During 1870 - 1872 the post was rebuilt at the present site, one-quarter mile from the original location and just downstream.
+Only the 1875 Post Chapel was spared from the impoundment project, the ruins of which were stabilized in 1953 from original plans.
+The site has several interpretive signposts.
+The Army Corps of Engineers Visitor Center east of the dam has the history and exhibits of the fort.

 Post at Whetstone Indian Agency